-The drafting of the policy will be led by the Policy Development Working Group, taking into account the inputs from the inclusive discussion process, especially the reports from the discussions carried out by the different IUCN structures, and the deliberations and recommendations from the Citizens' Assembly, as well as the guiding criteria listed in Res 123, and the IUCN report Genetic Frontiers in Conservation: Assessment of Synthetic Biology and Biodiversity Conservation, as well as on other relevant sources of information.
-The drafting and review process to be followed is described in Res 123.
+The drafting of the policy will be led by the Policy Development Working Group, taking into account the inputs from the inclusive discussion process, especially the reports from the discussions carried out by the different IUCN structures, and the deliberations and recommendations from the Citizens' Assembly, as well as the guiding criteria listed in the Resolution, and the IUCN report Genetic Frontiers in Conservation: Assessment of Synthetic Biology and Biodiversity Conservation, as well as on other relevant sources of information.
+A call for information will be disseminated across current IUCN Members and Commission members to facilitate identification of such other relevant sources of information.

+The drafting and review process to be followed is described in IUCN Resolution WCC 2020 Res 123.
 The Policy Development Working Group will meet in person three times, to prepare the first, second and third drafts of the policy, as well as will also work online via email and virtual meetings.
 In person meetings will have the support of the professional Facilitators hired and mentioned above.

 The first and second drafts will be open to receive comments by IUCN Members during at least one month each.
-The third draft of the IUCN policy on synthetic biology will be submitted to the IUCN Council, which will transmit it, through a motion, to the 2025 IUCN World Conservation Congress for debate and potential adoption by IUCN Members.
+The third draft of the IUCN policy on synthetic biology will be submitted to the IUCN Council, which will transmit it, through a Council-sponsored motion, to the 2025 IUCN World Conservation Congress for debate and potential adoption by IUCN Members.